oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 ![](ClusterSnapshotGroups1.png "ClusterSnapshotGroups1.png")

-*   In the snapshots list there are actions available for removing, restoring of the individual snapshot for the snapshot group.
+*   In the snapshots list there are actions available for removing and restoring the individual snapshot for the snapshot group.

 ![](ClusterSnapshotGroups2.png "ClusterSnapshotGroups2.png")